MacKeleck History, Family Crest & Coats of Arms

 The surname MacKeleck was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland.
 More recently, leading seamen in the Commonwealth Navies addressed as "leader", and informally known as "kellicks" from the killick anchor which is the symbol of their rank.

 Early History of the MacKeleck family

-Another 159 words (11 lines of text) covering the years 137 and 1372 are included under the topic Early MacKeleck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacKeleck research.
+Another 80 words (6 lines of text) covering the years 137 and 1372 are included under the topic Early MacKeleck History in all our PDF Extended History products and printed products wherever possible.

 MacKeleck Spelling Variations